Why Does IP Exclusion Matter? A Look Into Honest Analytics

 What is IP Exclusion?

-It’s as straightforward as it sounds - IP exclusion is intentionally excluding certain IP addresses from your or your client’s web traffic analytics.
+It’s as straightforward as it sounds - IP exclusion intentionally excludes certain IP addresses.

 IP Addresses That You Should Exclude From Web Traffic:

-• Your HQ office network and any other office locations.
-If you are using a VPN, ensure that this is excluded for all business locations
+Your headquarters office network and any other office locations.
+If you are using a VPN, ensure that this is excluded for all business locations.

-• Home IP addresses of employees, partners, web and IT teams, or contractors who work from home, especially those in sales, IT/web, and marketing who may contribute to site traffic.
-Personal networks may be dynamic IP addresses, we recommend verifying that your exclusion list is up to date on a regular basis.
+Home IP addresses of employees, partners, web and IT teams, or contractors who work from home, especially those in sales, IT/web, and marketing who may contribute to site traffic.
+Personal networks may be dynamic IP addresses, we recommend verifying that your exclusion list is up to date regularly.
 A quarterly audit is a great practice!

 IP Addresses That You Can’t Typically Exclude:

-• Traffic that comes from employee travel, such as sales teams or when employees work remotely from a coffee shop, etc.
+- Traffic that comes from employee travel, such as sales teams or when employees work remotely from a coffee shop, etc. If your employees frequent

 Other Considerations for Exclusions: